Karemelshimi/Cyclistic_Case_Study/README.md

 Second condition is using the same rideable types when the ride length is shorter than 60 minutes. the outcome is that {1,234,413} rides were by electric bikes and {2,232,262} were by classic bikes.
-Conclusion is that the classic bikes are being used more when the ride length is less or more than 60 minutes.
+Conclusion is that the classic bikes are being used more when the ride length is less or more than 60 minutes, but more riders ride the bike for a preiod shorter than 60 minutes.
 ```{r}
 sum(combined_bike_data$rideable_type == "electric_bike" & combined_bike_data$ride_length > "60")
 sum(combined_bike_data$rideable_type == "classic_bike" & combined_bike_data$ride_length > "60")